+All Governors will be required to prior to appointment, and upon reappointment, give an undertaking to abide by the provisions of this Code of Conduct by signing the declaration below.

+10. Code of Conduct for NHS Managers10

+The Code of Conduct for NHS Managers sets out the standards of conduct expected of NHS Managers.
+It serves two purposes:

+- to guide NHS managers and employing health bodies in the work they do and the decisions and choices they have to make - to reassure the public that these important decisions are being made against a background of professional standards and accountability.

+10.2 The Code

-10. Code of Conduct for NHS Managers [®] 10.1 Introduction The Code of Conduct for NHS Managers sets out the standards of conduct expected of NHS Managers.
-It serves two purposes: to guide NHS managers and employing health bodies in the work they do and the decisions and choices they have to make to reassure the public that these important decisions are being made against a background of professional standards and accountability.
-10.2 10.2.1 The Code As an NHS manager, I will observe the following principles: make the care and safety of patients my first concern and act to protect them from risk; respect the public, patients, relatives, carers, NHS staff and partners in other agencies; be honest and act with integrity; accept responsibility for my own work and the proper performance of the people I manage; show my commitment to working as a team member by working with all my colleagues in the NHS and the wider community; take responsibility for my own learning and development.
-10.2.2 This means in particular that I will: respect patient confidentiality; use the resources available to me in an effective, efficient and timely manner having proper regard to the best interests of the public and patients; be guided by the interests of the patients while ensuring a safe working environment; act to protect patients from risk by putting into practice appropriate support and disciplinary procedures for staff; and seek to ensure that anyone with a genuine concern is treated reasonably and fairly.
-10.2.3 I will respect and treat with dignity and fairness, the public, patients, relatives, carers, NHS staff and partners in other agencies.
+10.2.1 As an NHS manager, I will observe the following principles:

+- make the care and safety of patients my first concern and act to protect them from risk: - respect the public, patients, relatives, carers, NHS staff and partners in other agencies; - be honest and act with integrity; - accept responsibility for my own work and the proper performance of the people I manage; - show my commitment to working as a team member by working with all my colleagues in the NHS and the wider community; - take responsibility for my own learning and development.

+10.2.2 This means in particular that I will:

+- respect patient confidentiality; - use the resources available to me in an effective, efficient and timely manner having proper regard to the best interests of the public and patients; - be guided by the interests of the patients while ensuring a safe working environment; - act to protect patients from risk by putting into practice appropriate support and disciplinary procedures for staff; and - seek to ensure that anyone with a genuine concern is treated reasonably and fairly.

+I will respect and treat with dignity and fairness, the public, patients, relatives, carers, NHS staff and partners in other agencies.
 In my capacity as a senior manager within the NHS I will seek to ensure that no one is unlawfully discriminated against because of their religion, belief, race, colour, gender, marital status, disability, sexual orientation, age, social and economic status or national origin.
-I will also seek to ensure that: the public are properly informed and are able to influence services; patients are involved in and informed about their own care, their experience is valued, and they are involved in decisions; relatives and carers are, with the informed consent of patients, involved in the care of patients; partners in other agencies are invited to make their contribution to improving health and health services; and NHS staff are: valued as colleagues; properly informed about the management of the NHS; given appropriate opportunities to take part in decision making.
+I will also seek to ensure that:

+- the public are properly informed and are able to influence services; - patients are involved in and informed about their own care, their experience is valued, and they are involved in decisions; - relatives and carers are, with the informed consent of patients, involved in the care of patients; - partners in other agencies are invited to make their contribution to improving health and health services; and - · NHS staff are: - valued as colleagues: - o properly informed about the management of the NHS; - o given appropriate opportunities to take part in decision making.

-9 Based on Code of Conduct for NHS Managers published by the Department of Health, 2002 time to time amended.
+10 Based on Code of Conduct for NHS Managers published by the Department of Health, 2002 time to time amended.